dd9jn/rfc4880bis/crypto-refresh.md

 Also note that when an MPI is encrypted, the length refers to the plaintext MPI.
 It may be ill-formed in its ciphertext.

+### Using MPIs to encode other data

+Note that MPIs are used in some places used to encode non-integer data, such as an elliptic curve point (see {{ec-point-wire-formats}}, or a bitstring that has the leading bit set.
+The wire representation is the same: two octets of length in bits including the first non-zero bit, followed by the smallest series of octets that can represent the bitstring.

 ## Key IDs

 A Key ID is an eight-octet scalar that identifies a key.